 2002 – The first step towards autonomy from government control begins.
 The Advisory Committees were invited by the newly elected State Board of Education President to offer the “least restrictive” regulations possible under existing law to the SBOE and those would be passed.
 That task took two more years but by 2004 the regulations were as minimal as they could be under the existing statute.

 2007 – A bill is introduced in the NV State Legislature, The Homeschool Freedom Bill.
-State Senator Maurice Washington (R) sponsored SB 404, to “codify” existing regulations.
+SB 404, sponsored by State Senator Maurice Washington (R), was a bill to “codify” existing regulations.
 Former Assemblywoman Sharron Angle had requested a Bill Draft Request (BDR) for homeschooling in 2006 before she left office and Senator Washington agreed to be the sponsor of the bill in 2007.
-Frank Schnorbus and I co-authored the bill which came out of the LCB exactly as we wrote it, a major accomplishment in and of itself, and a testament to the YEARS of experience we had in rewriting regulations and getting those approved.
+Frank Schnorbus and Barbara Dragon co-authored the bill which came out of the LCB exactly as we wrote it, a major accomplishment in and of itself, and a testament to the YEARS of experience we had in rewriting regulations and getting those approved.
 NHN spearheaded the lobbying efforts to get the bill passed.
 The Superintendent of Public Instruction at the time, Dr. Keith Rheault, was supportive of the bill.
 In addition, then Assemblyman Mo Denis (D) was very helpful in ushering the bill through the NV Assembly.
 SB 404 unanimously passed both the NV Senate and Assembly and was signed into law by Governor Jim Gibbons on June 14, 2007.

 During the Legislative bill process, NHN produced Answers to Good Questions to explain to Legislators why we had requested SB 404.
 Basically, the new law moved “homeschooling” out from under the oversight of NV State Board of Education and gave parents the right to direct the education of their child based on the age and skill level of the child as determined by the parent.
 By signing the Notification of Intent to Homeschool parents take FULL RESPONSIBILITY (including financial) to provide education of their child.
 Education neglect laws do apply to protect the interests of the child.
 However, to date there has never been an accusation of education neglect against a parent in Nevada who has filed an NOI to Homeschool.